 The all light-colored ensemble of this next New Yorker is dazzling.
 I love the way the orange of her sandals and handbag pick up the peach tone of her tee, while the gold sandal strap adds a bit more polish.
 An all light-colored look is a particular winner for those of us with tiny torsos and generous hips.

 Our final two muses from Milan also show fabulous white jeans looks.
 The woman to the left- in all light colors – tastefully accessorizes her outfit with Louis Vuitton crossbody bag and saddle brown sandals (accentuating red tones in her hair).
 And the woman to the right pulls off some cool color blocking.

 After seeing these stylish ladies, I simply had to go looking for those elusive white jeans.
 Obviously, fabric and cut vary enormously from one pair to the next.
 And so I was thrilled to find a large selection at Nordstrom.
 I scored a pair in stretchy denim with straight legs.
 They fit me perfectly!
 That is, after a little tailoring at the waistband.

 Once I got them home, I tried on the jeans with different tops.
-Pairing them with a bright red top was unfortunate: the two different colors broke up my silhouette, causing my hips and legs to look disproportionately larger.
+Pairing them with a bright red top was unfortunate.
+The two different colors broke up my silhouette, causing my hips and legs to look disproportionately larger.

 I am now on the lookout for a top and sandals of a very light shade but slight hue (and accessories to match, of course).
 It is so nice to know that there are no hard-fast rules when it comes to style.
-Women with shapely or very muscular legs need not be restricted to dark trousers.
-No, with just a wee bit of tweaking, even the pear-shaped among us can pull off white jeans!
+Women with shapely or muscular legs need not be restricted to dark trousers.
+No, with just a bit of tweaking, even the pear-shaped among us can pull off white jeans!